pConstantinidis/VQE-Applied-on-Lattice-Problems/README.md

 # Quantum-Computing-with-Trapped-Ion
-For partial completion of the Quantum Technologies course
+For partial completion of the Introduction to Quantum Computation course